 - Some devices may be unable to communicate correctly with the PBX.
 Confirm compatibility with the manufacturer of a device before installing it. - After a sensor has been activated, the PBX will ignore any further alerts from the same sensor for the duration specified by a timer.
 This timer can be set separately for each sensor. - As long as the previous sensor call is still being performed, any further alerts from the same sensor are ignored. - The assigned sensor name and/or number are shown on the display of PTs and PSs when a sensor call is received. - If the destination of a sensor call has set FWD, the sensor call will be redirected to the FWD destination.
-However, if the FWD destination is not supported as the destination of a sensor call (e.g., an outside party), the call will be received at the original destination. (\rightarrow 1.6.6 FWD (Call Forwarding)) - The following features cannot be used when a sensor call is received: - Alternate Receiving-Voice (→ 1.9.13 Intercom Call) - Hands-free Answerback (→ 1.8.1 Hands-free Answerback) - Consultation Hold/Call Hold (→ 1.3.2 Call Hold) - Call Transfer (→ 1.3.8 Call Transfer)

-- Executive Busy Override (→ 1.5.3 Executive Busy Override) - Sensor call information is output on SMDR.
+However, if the FWD destination is not supported as the destination of a sensor call (e.g., an outside party), the call will be received at the original destination. (→ 1.6.6 FWD (Call Forwarding)) - The following features cannot be used when a sensor call is received: - Alternate Receiving-Voice (→ 1.9.11 Intercom Call) - Hands-free Answerback (→ 1.8.1 Hands-free Answerback) - Consultation Hold/Call Hold (→ 1.3.2 Call Hold) - Call Transfer (→ 1.3.8 Call Transfer) - Executive Busy Override (→ 1.5.3 Executive Busy Override) - Sensor call information is output on SMDR.

-- 2.5.1 DPH4 Card (KX-TDA5161) - 2.8.1 Connection of Doorphones, Door Openers, External Sensors, and External Relays
+2.5.1 DPH4 Card (KX-TAW84861)